user-is-surya/NEXUS---weather-analyser-forecaster-and-predictor/README.md

 - Commercial use is prohibited.
 - Attribution to the original author is required.
-- Modified versions must provide proper credit to the original author.
+- Modified versions must provide proper credit to the original author: Surya
 - Read LICENSE.

 Copyright © 2026 Surya